The Perks of Being an Independent Travel Agent

 1. Find a host agency

-As an independent travel advisor, you’ll likely want to partner with a host agency.
-You’ll work as an independent contractor, and the host agency offers infrastructure that will cover everything from commission tracking and payments to preferred programs with top travel brands.
+Independent travel advisors will want to partner with a host agency, where they’ll work as an independent contractor.
+The host agency offers legitimacy and an IATA number, enabling agents to book travel and earn commissions.
+Fora provides additional support with commission tracking and payments, in addition to preferred programs with top travel brands.

-At Fora, we pride ourselves on our holistic approach to supporting our advisors.
+We pride ourselves on our holistic approach to supporting our advisors.
 We offer travel agent training, community, technology, marketing tools and seamless payments.
-We’re also part of every major preferred partner program, and we have our own in-house program (Fora Reserve) as well — so you’ll be able to offer your clients a wide variety of perks and upgrades while getting a competitive commission at the same time.
+We’re also part of every major preferred partner program and have our own in-house program, Fora Reserve, which unlocks enhanced commission and perks exclusively for Fora Advisors at properties around the world.

 "From the day I started working as a Fora Advisor, I had all of the tech tools and educational resources available to help launch my new career," Fora Advisor Jennifer Lopez said.
-"I have also had the support and advice of all of my fellow Fora Advisors, which is an invaluable help when I am booking travel to places that are unfamiliar to me.
-With all of those elements, I was able to hit the ground running and make bookings from day one.
+"I have also had the support and advice of all of my fellow Fora Advisors, which is an invaluable help when I am booking travel to places that are unfamiliar to me.”

 2. Get formal training

-"Fora's self-paced training program was a game-changer," Fora Advisor Timadge Berkhadley said, explaining that it complemented her role as a mom and her other career as well.
+"Fora's self-paced training program was a game-changer," Fora Advisor Timadge Berkhadley said, explaining that it complemented her role as a mom.
 "Juggling other commitments, I could learn at my own speed, yet the content was rich and comprehensive.
-This empowered me to confidently navigate my client calls, feeling well-equipped with the knowledge to succeed."
+This empowered me to confidently navigate my client calls, feeling well equipped with the knowledge to succeed."

 3. Stay diligent and start booking travel